DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: : Detailed Design

 \textbf{II) Compute Code Optimization}.
-PIM backends~\cite{lee2021hardware,lee20221ynm,He2020Newton,park2024attacc} can use specialized DRAM commands to control computation.
-However, when all PIM cores need to perform computation in parallel, the Host memory controller must issue significantly more commands than in conventional DRAM.
-The limited memory bus bandwidth and the controller constrain the number of commands that can be issued per cycle, creating a control bottleneck.
-To address this, PIM backends~\cite{lee2021hardware,lee20221ynm,He2020Newton,park2024attacc} introduce group-level commands that provide SIMD-style control, issuing a single command to all cores within a group. \SysName employs a hierarchical command generation strategy leveraging both \textbf{group-level} and \textbf{bank-level} control to balance efficiency and flexibility. \SysName prioritizes \textbf{group-level commands}, which broadcast a single command across all PIM cores in a group.
-Since DRAM command formats constrain group-level commands to use identical address offsets for all cores in the group, \SysName pads each core's tensor data to the same size, ensuring consistent local addressing.
-This way we allow the memory controller to issue one command per PIM group, significantly reducing command traffic.
+PIM backends~\cite{lee2021hardware,lee20221ynm,He2020Newton,park2024attacc} can use specialized DRAM commands to control computation \revB{on PIM cores.
+However, when all PIM cores perform computations} in parallel, the Host memory controller must issue significantly more commands than in conventional DRAM, \revB{creating a control bottleneck due to the limited memory bus bandwidth.} To address this, PIM backends~\cite{lee2021hardware, lee20221ynm,He2020Newton,park2024attacc} introduce group-level commands that provide SIMD-style control: \revB{instead of issuing individual compute commands to each PIM core, a single compute command is broadcast to \emph{all} cores within a \emph{group}, with each core operating on its own local data, significantly reducing command bus overhead.} \SysName employs a hierarchical command generation strategy leveraging both \textbf{group-level} and \textbf{bank-level} control to balance efficiency and flexibility. \SysName \revB{detects and prioritizes \textbf{group-level commands} wherever possible.} Since DRAM command formats constrain group-level commands to use identical address offsets for all cores in the group, \SysName pads each core's tensor data to the same size \revB{to ensure} consistent local addressing.
+This way \SysName allows the memory controller to issue one command per PIM group, significantly reducing command traffic.
 If the backend lacks group-level command support or when cores need to access different address offsets, \SysName generates \emph{parallel} \textbf{bank-level commands}, achieving fine-grained, bank-level parallelism.
 This hierarchical command generation strategy adapts to different PIM backends, and minimizes command traffic.

-Our optimizer applies PIM-specific optimizations that accelerate performance, while it remains backend-agnostic.
-It has a modular design that allows easy extension to support additional optimizations common across PIM backends.
-Developers can extend \SysName with custom optimization passes tailored to specific PIM backends, creating specialized compiler variants (e.g., \SysName+HBM for HBM-PIM-specific optimizations).
+Our optimizer applies PIM-specific optimizations that accelerate performance while remaining backend-agnostic.
+It has a modular design that facilitates the integration of additional optimizations shared across multiple PIM backends.
+Developers can also extend \SysName with custom optimization passes tailored to specific PIM backends, creating specialized compiler variants (e.g., \SysName+HBM for HBM-PIM-specific optimizations).